Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

 *Tip: Healthy relationships have healthy boundaries.
 To break the cycle of commitment issues, try setting boundaries for yourself about how much time you’re willing to invest.
 Giving up your life and activities can make you feel resentful of your partner.
 Stick to your boundaries!

-6. You worry about your “freedom” a lot
+6. You worry about your freedom a lot

 Being in a committed relationship does not have to mean you give up your freedom.
 If you often find yourself worried about your freedom or telling yourself that you feel locked down, you might just be scared to commit.

 *Tip: It’s important to remember that you always have choices in how you show up to your relationship.
-You choose if you give up your passions and hobbies for your committed relationship, not your partner.
+You choose if you can give up your passions and hobbies for your committed relationship, not your partner.

 Your partner may ask you to do things, like spend more time together, but you choose whether or not you do.
 Exercise your power of choice and keep showing up for what’s important outside of your relationship.

-7. “I’m too busy.”
+7. Saying “I’m too busy.”

 If you’re a person who likes staying true to passions and hobbies, you might find yourself saying this!
 Making time for someone else and giving up some of the things we know make us happy can be unattractive.